hisahi/lrg/README.md

 * `LRG_BACKWARD_SCAN_THRESHOLD` - backwards scan will only be used if the target line number is greater than this threshold (this is a necessary but not a sufficient condition).
-* `LRG_TRY_FAST_MEMCNT` - lrg makes use of a function called `memcnt` which counts the number of bytes in a buffer that equal some value.
+* `LRG_HOSTED_MEMCNT` - lrg makes use of a function called `memcnt` which counts the number of bytes in a buffer that equal some value.
 This function is not in the C standard, but not much sets it apart from those that are.
-The code includes a naive reference implementation as well as an optimized one that uses 32-bit or 64-bit words to speed up the process.
-This should generally be enabled (and is by default), but with some compilers, the naive implementation can actually be _faster_ due to autovectorization in which case this can be disabled.
-The "optimized" `memcnt` might also not be supported on all systems in which case this define has no effect.
+The code includes a naive reference implementation, which tends to optimize pretty well with modern optimizing compilers.
+However, if you want to link an external implementation of `memcnt`, such as from [hisahi/memcnt](https://github.com/hisahi/memcnt), set this to 1.
+The linked implementation must have a certain signature and meet certain specifications;
+  see the setting for `LRG_HOSTED_MEMCNT` under lrg.c for more.
-* `LRG_HAVE_TURBO_MEMCNT` - if enabled, `memcnt` will be used to quickly scan over buffers which cannot contain the requested line.
+* `LRG_FAST_MEMCNT` - if enabled, `memcnt` will be used to quickly scan over buffers which cannot contain the requested line.
 This can considerably speed up reading large files, but requires that the `memcnt` implementation is quick enough to outperform the standard reading procedure.
-This is only ever practically the case if `memcnt` is auto-vectorized, especially if your implementation of the standard library has a very well optimized `memchr` (standard C function).
+This is only ever practically the case when the highest optimization level is used and the `memcnt` function gets autovectorized, or if you link an external implementation that is fast enough (this is indeed enabled by default if `LRG_HOSTED_MEMCNT` is set to 1).
 * `LRG_FILLBUF_MODE` - 2 by default, which is the recommended value.
 If 2, lrg
   will use separate functions for reading from files and pipes (distinguished by whether a stream is seekable).
 0 forces the use of file reading functions